rui-min/InventoryTracking/README.md

 ![showcase](/docs/demonstration_get3.jpg)

 # APIs
 **You can copy & paste the bold links below to Postman url section.
-Make sure to replace all fields wrapped with "{}" with values in proper types**.
+Remember to switch to correct method section in the dropdown menu.
+Also make sure to replace all url portions wrapped with "{}" with values in proper types.
+The italic parts in some urls are optional(put methods only).**
-The backend controller provides following APIs:

 1. Get method (read):
-    1. **localhost:8090/api/product/get**  -> return all products' JSON data from the database
+    1. **localhost:8090/api/product/get**  -> return all products' JSON data from the database.
-    2. **localhost:8090/api/product/get/id/{Long id}** -> return the specified id product's JSON data from the database
+    2. **localhost:8090/api/product/get/id/{Long id}** -> return the specified id product's JSON data from the database.
-    3. **localhost:8090/api/product/get/name/{String name}** -> return the specified name product's JSON data from the database
+    3. **localhost:8090/api/product/get/name/{String name}** -> return the specified name product's JSON data from the database(name cannot duplicate).
     4. **localhost:8090/api/product/get/electronics** -> return eletronics type products' JSON data from the database.
     5. **localhost:8090/api/product/get/computers** -> return computers tagged products' JSON data from the database.
     6. **localhost:8090/api/product/get/cellphones** -> return cellphones tagged products' JSON data from the database.